-Edited by Anonymous, vc, Eng
+Edited by VC, Eng

 If the area you live in means that you regularly drive on ice and snow during the winter months it is highly recommended that you purchase and use winter tires.
 Winter tires stay soft at low temperatures, unlike normal tires which get harder as the temperature drops, and this means they will give you better traction, braking and handling during winter.
 Once the weather warms up your softer winter tires should be put into storage because they become less effective than normal tires and will also wear out faster in warmer conditions.
 Your winter tires must be stored correctly in the right environment or their lifespan could be significantly shortened and they may even become unusable.
 If you store your tires correctly they can last for many years and you'll save a lot of money on replacements, to get the maximum possible life out of your tires use the following guidelines:

 Steps to Store Winter Tires

 - 1Your tires must always be stored inside because even with a protective covering if you store your tires in the open they are going to get damaged.Use a suitable storage area - It is best to use a cool, dry area such as a basement or garage, preferably somewhere out of the way where the risk of accidental damage to the tires is minimized.

 - 2If there is a heater in the room shield your tires from the heat; tires soak up heat easily and as they get warmed the rubber inside will begin to break down, damaging your tires.Keep your tires at the right temperature - Store your tires in a room where the temperature does not go higher than normal room temperature.

 - 3All of these substances can be damaging to your tires so clean them first and allow them to dry before putting them in storage.
 If you leave damaging substances on your tires, then no matter what other precautions you take they will degrade while being stored.Clean your tires before storing - When in use your tires can pick up dirt and brake dust.